hyperspy/hyperspy/doc/user_guide/visualisation.rst

   :align:   center
   :width:   500

-There are also two other styles, heatmap and mosaic:
+There are also two other styles, "heatmap" and "mosaic":

 .. code-block:: python